 In seeking long-term capital appreciation, the International Equity Fund invests, under normal circumstances, at least 80% of its net assets plus borrowings for investment purposes in equity securities, in derivatives and other instruments that have economic characteristics similar to such securities, and in ETFs and other registered investment companies investing in equity securities.
 Under normal circumstances, the International Equity Fund provides exposure to investments that are economically tied to at least three different countries outside of the United States.
-The International Equity Fund considers various factors when determining whether a company is in a particular country or region/continent, including whether: (i) the issuer is organized under the laws of the country or a country within the geographic region; (ii) the issuer maintains its principal place of business in that country or region; (iii) the securities are traded principally in the country or region; or (iv) the issuer, during its most recent fiscal year, derived at least 50% of its revenues or profits from goods produced or sold, investments made, or services performed in the country or region, or has at least 50% of its assets in that country or region.
+The International Equity Fund considers various factors when determining whether a company is in a particular country or region/continent, including whether: (i) the issuer is organized under the laws of the country or region; (ii) the securities are traded principally in the country or region; or (iv) the issuer, during its most recent fiscal year, derived at least 50% of its revenues or profits from goods produced or sold, investments made, or services performed in the country or region, or has at least 50% of its assets in that country or region.